 After Graduation

-• Advance to graduate school through the special programs for overseas graduate schools.
+• Advance to graduate school through the special admission for overseas graduate schools.

 For detailed study abroad information for current students, please visit Web Piloti.